jnaraja/Apple-Calculator-Vue/README.md

 # Apple_Calculator

-This web application is a mock version of an Apple Calculator
+This web application is a mock version of Apple's iOS Calculator application

 ## Project Setup